Ramakrishna Mission Vidyamandira: History

 At the very beginning, it started as an intermediate arts college.
 In the year between 1945 and 1946, the college got affiliation in commerce and science subjects.
 It was upgraded into a three-year degree college from July 1960.
 The higher secondary section was added in September 1978 and later on discontinued as per the West Bengal state government policy.
 In the year 1994, two new courses, B.Sc.
 (Major) in Computer Applications and Industrial Chemistry, commenced under the UGC scheme of vocationalization of degree education.
 B.Sc.
 (Major) in Computer Application was changed to B.Sc.
 Computer Science Honours course in 2009 academic session.
 Postgraduate courses in Bengali, Sanskrit, Mathematics and Applied Chemistry have been introduced recently.
 From 2013 July academic session postgraduate course in Philosophy was introduced.
+Swami Atmapriyananda taught physics at the college for nearly 25 years and later serving as Vice-Principal and Principal for 19 years, till 2005.

 In April 2010, the University Grants Commission (UGC) recognized Vidyamandira as a 'Centre of Potential for Excellence' (CPE); in June 2010 Vidyamandira was awarded with 'Autonomous' status in academic affairs, implying that Vidyamandira will be able to frame the syllabus, introduce new courses at the undergraduate and postgraduate levels, formulate teaching-learning-evaluation methods and offer degrees of its own.